The space of non-extendable quasimorphisms: Other applications of the main theorem

 Kotschick and Morita \cite{KM} essentially pointed out that the spaces $\HHH^2(\diff_0(M, \Omega))$ and $\HHH^2(\tdiff_0 (M, \Omega))$ can be very large due to the following proposition (note that $\HHH^n(\RR^m;\RR)$ is isomorphic to $\mathrm{Hom}_\ZZ\left(\wedge_\ZZ^n(\RR^m);\RR\right)$).

 \begin{prop}[\cite{KM}] The homomorphisms

 induced by the flux homomorphisms are injective. \end{prop}

 As an application of Theorem \ref{easy cor}, we have the following theorem: \begin{thm} Let $(M,\Omega)$ be an $m$-dimensional closed manifold with a volume form $\Omega$.
-Then the following hold: \begin{itemize} \item[$(1)$] If $m = 2$ and the genus of $M$ is at least $2$, then there exists at least one non-trivial element of $\Im(\flux_\Omega^*)$ represented by a bounded $2$-cochain. \item[$(2)$] Otherwise, every non-trivial element of $\Im(\flux_\Omega^*)$ and $\Im(\tflux_\Omega^*)$ cannot be represented by a bounded $2$-cochain. \end{itemize} \end{thm} Note that in case (1), it is known that $\pi_1\left(\diff_0(M, \Omega)\right)=0$, in particular, the flux group $\Gamma_\Omega$ is zero.
+Then the following hold: \begin{itemize} \item[$(1)$] If $m = 2$ and the genus of $M$ is at least $2$, then there exists at least one non-trivial element of $\Im(\flux_\Omega^*)$ represented by a bounded $2$-cochain. \item[$(2)$] Otherwise, every non-trivial element of $\Im(\flux_\Omega^*)$ and $\Im(\tflux_\Omega^*)$ cannot be represented by a bounded $2$-cochain. \end{itemize} \end{thm} Note that in case (1), it is known that $\pi_1\left(\diff_0(M, \Omega)\right)=0$ ( for example, see Subsection 7.2.B of \cite{P01}), in particular, the flux group $\Gamma_\Omega$ is zero.

 In the proof of (1) of Theorem \ref{thm diff}, we essentially prove the non-triviality of the cohomology class $c_P \in \Im(\flux_\Omega^*)$ called the \textit{Py class}.
 In Subsection \ref{Py class subsec}, we provide some observations on the Py class.